nprigent/Intro2ITSecCourse/doc/slides.md

 ## What do we mean by ``security'' ?

-- _Security_ consists in enforcing that only _authorized entities_ can perform _certain tasks_
+- _Security_ consists in enforcing that only _authorized entities_ can perform _certain tasks._

-- The _perimeter_ of an information system is made of a set of devices, pieces of software and data and users.
+- The _perimeter_ of an information system is made of a set of devices, pieces of software, data and users.

 - Every information system is placed under an _authority_ that decides what is authorized and what is not.